tuansong/Interview-Prep/README.md

 **1/ Default port of My SQL?** default port is 3306

+- The SQL SELECT Statement
+The SELECT statement is used to select data from a database.

+The data returned is stored in a result table, called the result-set.

+- The SQL INSERT INTO Statement
+The INSERT INTO statement is used to insert new records in a table.

+- The SQL UPDATE Statement
+The UPDATE statement is used to modify the existing records in a table.

+- The SQL DELETE Statement
+The DELETE statement is used to delete existing records in a table.

+- SQL INNER JOIN Keyword
+The INNER JOIN keyword selects records that have matching values in both tables.

 ## #6-Cold Fusion
 Cold fusion is a development framework by Adobe which provive an easy way to connect statics HTML page to database.
 It completely written in java